Hitman (franchise): 2011–2015: Absolution and second hiatus

 Hitman: Absolution was developed by IO Interactive and published by Square Enix, following their acquisition of Eidos Interactive in 2009.
 It was released worldwide on 20 November 2012 for Microsoft Windows, OS X, PlayStation 3, and Xbox 360.
 The developers stated that Absolution, while retaining stealth elements, would move away from the sandbox levels of the first four games and incorporate more action-oriented features, such as a cinematic story-driven narrative and increased emphasis on gunplay, to appeal to a broader audience.
 A new mechanic called 'Instinct' was introduced, allowing players to track enemies through walls and highlight objects of interest, a feature that would become a staple of the franchise.

-Upon release, Absolution received mixed-to-positive reviews, with many longtime fans criticizing its departure from the classic Hitman formula.
+Upon release, Absolution received mixed reviews, with many longtime fans criticizing its departure from the classic Hitman formula.
 Despite selling over 4.5–5 million copies, the game failed to meet Square Enix's sales expectations.
 On 15 May 2014, Hitman: Absolution — Elite Edition was released for OS X by Feral Interactive, featuring all previously released downloadable content, including Hitman: Sniper Challenge, a "making of" documentary, and a 72-page artbook.

-In January 2013, Square Enix released HD remastered versions of Hitman 2: Silent Assassin, Hitman: Contracts, and Hitman: Blood Money for PlayStation 3 and Xbox 360 under the title Hitman HD Trilogy.
+In January 2013, Square Enix released HD remastered versions of Silent Assassin, Contracts, and Blood Money for PlayStation 3 and Xbox 360 under the title Hitman HD Trilogy.
 The collection was released in North America on 29 January 2013, in Australia on 31 January 2013, and in Europe on 1 February 2013.

 Hitman Go, a turn-based puzzle video game developed by Square Enix Montreal, was released for iOS on 17 April 2014 and for Android on 4 June 2014.
 A version for Microsoft Windows and Windows Phone was released on 27 April 2015.
 A "Definitive Edition" featuring improved visuals and additional content was released for PlayStation Vita, PlayStation 4, and PC via Steam on 23 February 2016.

 Hitman: Sniper, a first-person shooter developed by Square Enix Montreal, was released for iOS and Android on 4 June 2015.
 Unlike traditional Hitman games, it focuses solely on sniping mechanics, with players taking on the role of Agent 47 to eliminate targets from a fixed position using a sniper rifle.
 The game lacks a narrative component and emphasizes precision and strategy.